 • In 1990, the University of Toronto adopted a new "hybrid IP" policy to provide researchers with the choice of whether to bring their inventions to the university or commercialize independently.
 Prior to this, the institution had employed strict regulations on IP ownership and commercialization.
-The change was a key driver for the increase in the number of invention disclosures brought forward by faculty, and by 2013 the institution was the top university for disclosures in Canada.
+The change was a key driver of an increase in the number of invention disclosures brought forward by faculty, and by 2013 the institution was the top university for disclosures in Canada.

-As these examples indicate, there is no single path for innovation - success will vary by region and by sector.
+As these examples indicate, there is no single path for innovation - success will vary by region and sector.
 Both creator-owned and institution-owned policies can drive patents and commercialization, and the growing movement towards open science, which aims to make all scientific research, data and dissemination accessible to all levels of society, will decrease university patents while increasing the adoption of university IP by the private sector.
-Fully harnessing the potential of university-created IP requires adequately resourced and flexible IP ecosystems that are open to risk and experimentation.
+Fully harnessing the potential of universitycreated IP requires an IP strategy that adequately resources and supports flexible IP ecosystems which are open to risk and experimentation.